 Dr. Dunbar is perhaps the world’s most respected authority on dog training and behavior, combining sound scientific theory and gentle common sense implementation.
 He was “dog whispering” long before Cesar Millan.

-Training is about giving your dog social savvy and confidence so that your dog is cool in your house and you can walk him so that he can greet anyone.
+Training is about giving your dog social savvy and confidence so that your dog is cool in your house and you can walk him so that he can greet anyone off his dog harness.

 We have three types of problems: